iest/sliderrr/README.md

 #### Why?

 One of the designers at work said it would be cool to have a dribbble feed on one of our TVs, so I thought I'd have a go at building one.
 I'm always looking for an excuse to grok new technologies, and React+Flux are very interesting to me at the moment.
-I've also never really used web sockets before, so wanted to try them out.
+I've also never really used web sockets before, so wanted to try them out!

 ## TODO
 - [ ] Loading state when selecting an image (takes a while to load the full images)
+- [ ] On load, get the current active bigshot (if there is one), else randomly select one
+- [ ] Slideshow between images
-- [ ]
+- [ ] Ability to select different shot categories

 ## Animation TODO